 “[Yoffreda] has been the only commander general of Military Aviation who, without being a pilot, has reached that position (between 2013 and 2014),” explains lawyer Rocío San Miguel, president of the non-governmental organisation Control Ciudadano.
 “His stardom began, without a doubt, after the events of April 2002 (when Chávez was deposed for 48 hours), when he managed to assume the position of director general of the Coordinated Air Transport Service of the National Executive (SATA).
 That is also when he began a solid relationship with Diosdado Cabello, which has become stronger over 18 years.”

-In need of airplanes
+Venezuela in need of airplanes

 Veximca was left in charge of acquiring the military equipment that at the time -according to the official narrative- were a priority.
 The Chávez government was essentially a military government that was also beginning to feel the threat of a possible armed confrontation with external enemies.
 Resources from the China-Venezuela Joint Fund, created in 2007, were earmarked to address this concern.